-Yet for all its importance, the CCC story remains under-interpreted.
-Every day park interpreters put modern people in closer touch with the past.
-At grist mills, mines, canal lockhouses, farms, and battlefields, costumed interpreters bring both daily life and great events back to life.
-Up to now, however, the CCC story has rarely received the same treatment.
+Yet for all its importance the CCC story remains under-interpreted.
+Every day at grist mills, mines, canal lockhouses, farms, and battlefields, costumed park interpreters put modern people in closer touch with the past.
+Up to now, however, the CCC has rarely received the same treatment.

 Some of the fine details of daily life in the Corps have been lost.
 But when it comes to tactile sensations--the touch and feel of clothing, tools, and accessories--much can still be brought to life.
 It is my hope that, by learning exactly how the boys of the CCC were outfitted and equipped, park-based public historians may be inspired to try their own hand at first-, second- or third-person costumed interpretation of this memorable aspect of the American experience.